The first dose of the meningitis B vaccine will be available at Princeton in December

 The Centers for Disease Control and Prevention have officially recommended that these groups of people receive the vaccine, Princeton said.
 The CDC’s Institutional Review Board approved this measure Tuesday afternoon, spokeswoman Barbara Reynolds said.

-The vaccine, which is not licensed for use in the United States, will not be provided to anyone else or given out anywhere else, the school said.
+The vaccine will not be provided to anyone else or given out anywhere else, the school said.

-Young adults and individuals with certain medical conditions have an increased risk of meningitis, especially when living in close proximity to one another, such as in dormitories, the school said.
+Young adults and individuals with certain medical conditions have an increased risk of meningitis, especially when living in close proximity to one another, such as in dormitories.

 The vaccine is called Bexsero and is made by Novartis.
 It has been approved in Europe and Australia.